 #7.
 Build a Lego Candy Dispenser

-I love this homemade Lego Candy Dispenser from Frugal Fun for Boys, where you will also find full construction instructions.
+I love this homemade LEGO candy dispenser from Frugal Fun, where you will also find full construction instructions.

-These cute Buggle Gems are easy to create and make great customised gifts for friends or family – you could also stick a small magnet to the back and use them as fun fridge magnets.
+These cute Buggle Gems from Making Life Blissful are easy to create and make great customised gifts for friends or family – you could also stick a small magnet to the back and use them as fun fridge magnets.

 #10.
 Crochet Cat

 Whether you are an absolute beginner or have some previous crochet experience, you can easily create this rainbow cat (or another crocheted creature) for yourself or as a gift for a friend.

 Get the free pattern for this colourful crocheted cat from The Green Dragonfly.

 Beginners could use all one colour, moving on to a rainbow or multi-coloured version when they have more experience.